Iranian hip-hop: History

-Iranian hip hop originates from Tehran, the country's capital city, although a number of experimental works were recorded earlier by diasporan Iranian musicians, particularly in Los Angeles.
-Iranian rappers started out by recording mixtapes.
-Some combined hip hop with Iranian elements, such as Iran's classical music.
-Hip hop music in Iran has often been an underground movement.
+Although different governments have restricted musical expression to varying extents, in general rappers cannot get permission to perform in Iran.
 On several occasions, recording studios have been shut down, websites have been blocked, and artists have been arrested.
+During the Green Movement that erupted after Mahmoud Ahmadinejad's disputed 2009 re-election, a widespread crackdown on artistic expression occurred that targeted those who had participated in or supported the protests.
+Many rappers have since emigrated from Iran.
 Only a few works have been officially approved by the Ministry of Culture and Islamic Guidance.
 Hip hop dance is also present in underground movements, with few performances having received limited permission.